Infinical/infinical.github.io/README.md

 Thanks for visiting my portfolio

-THe site was built using  basic HTML and CSS.Zurb foundation templates were used to structure CSS.
+THe site was built using  basic HTML and CSS.Zurb Foundation templates were used to structure CSS.